nickassafkirk/hygge_houseplants/README.md

 ## UX Design
 ---
 **This site has been built to cater to two key user groups:**
-1. Site Users - These are regular individual, potential customer and collaborators visiting the site to view and buy products and discover information about the business.
+1. Site Users - These are regular individuals, potential customers and collaborators visiting the site to view and buy products and discover information about the business.
 1. Site Administrators - These are site owners, and stakeholders, who's primary focus is to manage content on the site, view, edit, create, and delete products, product categories, orders and other data types.
 While a dedicated admin site exists to enable full administration behaviour for the site, some key business procedures have been made accessible for site admins through the regular consumer facing site, to improve the user experience for site administrators.

 ---